On the Complexity of Telephone Broadcasting: From Cacti to Bounded Pathwidth Graphs: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we resolved an open problem by proving the NP-completeness of \telebr for cactus graphs as well as graphs of pathwidth $2$.
-We also introduced a constant-factor approximation algorithm for graphs of bounded pathwidth and a $2$-approximation algorithm for cactus graphs.
-As a topic for future work, one may consider improving the approximation factor for graphs of bounded pathwidth or cactus graphs; in particular, it is open whether Polynomial Time Approximation Schemes (PTASs) exist for these graphs.
-The algorithmic ideas in this work may apply to broadcasting to other families of sparse graphs.
+We also established a $2$-approximation algorithm for cactus graphs and a constant-factor approximation algorithm for graphs of bounded pathwidth.
+A possible direction for future work is to improve the approximation factor for graphs of bounded pathwidth or cactus graphs.
+In particular, it remains an open question whether Polynomial Time Approximation Schemes (PTASs) exist for these graph classes.
+A major open problem in this domain is determining whether a constant-factor approximation exists for general graphs.
+While progress on this question has been slow, the algorithmic ideas developed in this work may be applicable to broadcasting in other families of sparse graphs.